qbit86/arborescence/src/Arborescence.Abstractions/README.md

 }
 ```

-Worth noting that `IGraph<TVertex, TEdge>` is not such a primary abstraction.
+Note that `IGraph<TVertex, TEdge>` is not such a primary abstraction.
 Utility interfaces are not directly used as type constraints in algorithms.
-They just group primary interfaces together, and may be convenient for users to implement.
+They simply group primary interfaces together, and may be convenient for users to implement.

 ```csharp
 IGraph<TVertex, TEdge> :